jonyclee/UCB-Data-Bootcamp-Project_1-Cryptocurrencies-vs.-Stocks-/README.md

 ##### Conclusion
 ***
-We were able to conclude that there is a positive correlation between cryptocurrency prices and stock prices of processor comapnies.
+We were able to conclude that there is a positive correlation between cryptocurrency prices and stock prices of processor companies.
 This implies that when the prices of cryptocurrencies increase, we can expect the stock prices of processor companies to increase as well.
 It is important to note that Correlation does not equal Causation.

 ##### Contributors
 ***